pokt-network/pocket/p2p/raintree/simulator/README.md

 - `rainTreeTestOutputFilename` # the file where the unit test should be written to
 - `numRainTreeNodes`: the number of nodes to run in the RainTree simulation

+Example:

 ```bash
 rainTreeTestOutputFilename=/tmp/answer.go numRainTreeNodes=12 make p2p_test_generator
 ```

+You can then copy pasta the output from `/tmp/answer.go` to `module_raintree_test.go` to add a new unit test.

+_NOTE: You must add comments to the tree visualization component manually._